 Every day, the world creates 2.5 quintillion bytes of data.
 That is a staggering number that the human mind can’t even begin to fathom.
 And if we can’t picture that figure in our heads, how can we be expected to make sense of it all on our own to make informed business decisions?

-Proving return on investment has been a cornerstone of business since the beginning of time.
-If you cannot provide empirical data that a project, campaign, or service is having a positive and lucrative effect on operations, you can surely bet that that particular undertaking will get the axe from executives.
+Proving return on investment (ROI) has been a cornerstone of business since the beginning of time.
+If you cannot provide empirical data that a project, campaign, or service is producing a positive and lucrative effect on operations, you can surely bet that particular undertaking will get the axe from your executives.

 If you run a business, you are probably acutely familiar with the utilization of a spreadsheet software.
 A prevalent data tool for businesses in the past several decades, these applications allow you to digitally organize, calculate, and analyze your data.